Ginzan Onsen: History

 Ginzan Onsen became nationally famous as it was featured in the popular television drama Oshin, and in the film, Spirited Away.
 Each year this onsen village sees hundreds of thousands of domestic Japanese visitors.

 Fossils from the Miocene era have been found in the vicinity.

+Design

 The Japanese architect Kengo Kuma, reconfigured and redesigned a 100-year old, 10,000 square-foot onsen hotel, Fujiya, by "grafting modern elements" onto the historic structure creating a hybrid of old and new that has been called "radical and subtle."
 His design retained the original post-and-beam facade, adding a sliding glass entry wall, a 2-story high atrium space, larger windows and reflecting pools.

 Access

 Access to this town requires riding a bus or taking a short taxi ride from the JR Oishida Station on the JR Yamagata Shinkansen from Tokyo.
 Busses depart every other hour from Oishida Station to the town of Ginzan Onsen.
 Travellers can use the following train passes: Japan Rail Pass, JR East Tohoku Area Pass and JR East South Hokkaido Pass; the bus ride is not included.
 Alternatively, a car can be rented from various stations along the Yamagata Shinkansen line, and park just outside of town.